Table of Contents

 You need to provide your brain with the choline it is demanding.
 Or it starts cannibalizing your own brain cells for more acetylcholine.
 Signs that you’re lacking adequate choline are headaches.

-Use Alpha GPC at a ratio of 1:4.
-For example, 400 mg of Alpha GPC to 1,600 mg of a racetam like Piracetam.
+Take Alpha GPC at a ratio of 1:4.
+For example, 400 mg of Alpha GPC dose to 1,600 mg of a racetam like Piracetam.

-Age-related cognitive disorders like Alzheimer’s may want to up the dose to 1,200 mg per day.
+Age-related cognitive disorders like Alzheimer’s may want to up the dose to 1,200 mg of Alpha GPC per day.